Overview

 DOM

+The DOM tab shows a live representation of the webpage’s HTML structure during the session.
 You can inspect the Document Object Model DOM to see the exact state of elements, their attributes, and how they’re nested within the page.

 Console Logs

-Logs emitted by the Web Console API (ex: console.log()
+Logs emitted by the Web Console API (ex:console.log()

 ), making debugging remote Sessions as easy as using your browser